 Enjoy cosmopolitan delights at Ximending

 Let loose at Ximending’s plethora of hip bars, bass-thumping clubs and flashy shopping malls.
 Founded as a recreational hub during the Japanese colonialization era, Ximending has developed into a youthful tourist district.
 It is also the epicenter of Taiwan’s LGBT community, the area around Red House Theatre overflowing with gay-friendly establishments.
 Modern Taipei is encapsulated in this downtown social hub.
 Ximending Pedestrian Area can be accessed through Ximen Station.
+See more of the best things to do in Ximending.

 Visit the village that inspired Ghibli film Spirited Away